It's time to Take a Break - Here's why

 Mindfulness Incubator Blog Posts on the importance of breaks, and how to get more out of them

-In the blog post Retreats at any budget (including DIY!), we hone in on the importance of taking regular, longer breaks, and a step by step for how to do so.
-It also includes a handy DIY Retreat guide so you can access the restorative powers of a few days away at any budget.
+In the blog post Retreats at any budget (including DIY!), we hone in on the importance of ALSO taking longer breaks.
+Resetting throughout the day is fabulous, but it's also important to invest in longer, more meaningful recovery.
+The linked blog post shares a step by step for to create this space, and also includes a handy DIY Retreat guide so you can access the restorative powers of a few days away at any budget.

 Some of our Favorite Books that include inspiration for the importance of taking Breaks